michellejtan/dish-tracker/README.md

 ## Next Steps
 * members can upload their dish picture
+* a search bar to search for information already existing in the database
 * able to "like"/ save other member's dish
 * able to add other member as "friend"/ following other members
 * message feature between members